 Membership Services Associate

-A Member Specialist is responsible for sales to members and guests involving memberships, locker rental and other programs and services offered at the Eccles Student Life Center.
-This position requires good decision making skills and the ability to work with little supervision.
-Individuals must be friendly and have an extensive working knowledge of Campus Recreation Services facilities and services.
+A Membership Services Associate is responsible for sales to members and guests involving memberships, locker rental, and other programs and services offered at the Eccles Student Life Center.
+This position requires good decision-making skills and the ability to work with little supervision.
+Individuals must be friendly and have extensive working knowledge of Campus Recreation Services facilities and services.

-Outdoor Adventures Attendants are responsible for the day to day operations including customer service, equipment rental, cash handling, trip registration, storage, repair and maintenance of equipment.
+Outdoor Adventures Attendants are responsible for the day to day operations, including guest service, equipment rental, cash handling, trip registration, storage, repair, and maintenance of equipment.
 Outdoor Adventures Attendants must be outgoing, friendly and enthusiastic about the outdoors.
-They must have good written and verbal communication skills, possess patience and provide excellent customer service.
+They must have good written and verbal communication skills, possess patience and provide excellent guest service.

-Outdoor Adventures Specialist are responsible for the day to day operations including equipment rentals, trip registrations, cash handling, storage with special emphasis on equipment maintenance and repair.
-Outdoor Adventures Specialists must be outgoing, friendly and enthusiastic about the outdoors.
-They must have good written and verbal communication skills, possess patience and provide excellent customer service.
+Outdoor Adventures Technicians are responsible for the day to day operations, including equipment rentals, trip registrations, cash handling, storage with special emphasis on equipment maintenance and repair.
+Outdoor Adventures Technicians must be outgoing, friendly and enthusiastic about the outdoors.
+They must have good written and verbal communication skills, possess patience and provide excellent guest service.
 They must also be experienced in the maintenance and repair of outdoor equipment.

 Personal Trainers are responsible for the fitness assessment and personal training program with Campus Recreation Services.
 They help clients build exercise programs to meet their individual needs.
-Applicants must be currently certified in Personal Training.
+All Personal Trainers must maintain an NCCA accredited Personal Training Certification.

-The Special Events Attendant has the responsibility for on-site supervision of events scheduled with Campus Recreation Services.
-Event Attendants must be outgoing, friendly and have good decision making skills.
-They must be able to work with little supervision and have an extensive knowledge of both University services and Campus Recreation Services policies and procedures.
+The Special Events Supervisor has the responsibility for on-site supervision of events scheduled with Campus Recreation Services.
+Event Attendants must be outgoing, friendly and have good decision-making skills.
+They must be able to work with little supervision and have extensive knowledge of both University services and Campus Recreation Services policies and procedures.